 The shopping in Hong Kong is legendary, and it’s easy for high-income earning expats to quickly become aisle-cruising addicts in an Asian hub with non-existent sales tax and an impressive inventory of designer boutiques.

-You can find clothes, faux designer bags, watches and all sorts of cheap Chinese gifts at the Mongkok Ladies Market.
+Shoppers can find clothes, faux designer bags, watches and all sorts of cheap Chinese gifts at the Mongkok Ladies Market.
 Visit the Temple Street Night Market for kitschy souvenirs, miscellaneous sundry items, fake antiques and street food.
 Look no further than Cat Street near Central for a high concentration of Chinese antiques, both real and fake.

 ►Tip: Don’t be afraid to bargain in the markets.
 Shops typically have set prices.

-Junk Boat Trips in Hong Kong
+Junk boat trips in Hong Kong

-The boats no longer have the red ribbed sails famous in the old pictures of the Orient, but they can still take you on a refreshing journey through Victoria Harbour and along the edge of the South China Sea.
+The boats no longer have the red ribbed sails famous in the old pictures of the Orient, but they can still take passengers on a refreshing journey through Victoria Harbour and along the edge of the South China Sea.

 Hike in Hong Kong